 3. Check peripherals

-Unplug peripherals connected to your Mac, and if the problem goes away, reconnect them one at a time until you’ve found the culprit.
+Unplug peripherals connected to your Mac: a wired keyboard, mouse, external drive, or second monitor.
+If the problem goes away, reconnect them one at a time until you’ve found the culprit.

 5. Use Disk Utility